jiachenyee/IDAssignment2/README.md

   - Location: {Bottom of blue containers}
       - Home Page, Product Page, Cart Page, Payment Page, Success Page
   - Purpose:
-      - This feature enables users to earn points as they shop and purchase products which eventually leads to amazing rewards such as free products or discount vouchers (discounts cannot be found in this website).
+      - To earn points as members shop and purchase products, leading to amazing rewards such as free products or discount vouchers (discounts cannot be found in this website).
-      - Members can better visualize their current progress and learn how many products need to be purchase before earning rewards.
+      - To visualize their current progress and estimate how many products need to be purchase before earning rewards.
-      - Gamifying this feature will entice users to visit the website more often and shop for more products, increasing the sale for the store while improving the user experience.
+      - To entice users to visit the website more often and shop for more products, increasing the sale for the store while improving the user experience.
   - Description
       - This is only applicable for members only.
       - When members first enter the website after logging in or signing up, they are greeted with their point bar with the yellow strip indicating their current points out of 1000.
       - In the selected Product Page, members can increase the quantity of the products and the additional points will be displayed in the extended translucent yellow strip accordingly.
-      - In the cart page, additional points will also be displayed when members add in more items and increase their quantity.
+      - In the cart page, additional points will also be displayed accordingly when members add in more items and increase their quantity.
       - The points are calculated by rounding down the total price of the items excluding tax and delivery.
-For example, if 5 of Almonds Dark Chocolate of price $23.60 each is added to cart, the additional points displayed will be 118 points.
+For example, if only 5 of Almonds Dark Chocolate of price $23.60 each is added to cart, the additional points displayed will be 118 points.
       - Upon making the final payment, the translucent bar will be converted to a solid bar and changes to the current points will be edited.
       - If the points accumulated exceed or reaches the 1000 limit, the bar resets to 0 and the members will be entitled to play the dot game and the wheel game to earn more rewards.
       - For the points that exceed the limit, the extra points will be brought forward and added to the new bar.